KaixuanZ/STSIM-compression-public/README.md

 Download link is available here:
 [Google Drive](https://drive.google.com/file/d/1HKp1QdwDi_vWDhrdzKlV4gMXr9KqLJvD/view?usp=sharing)

 The dataset includes 22 textures images, their distortions, and annotations from subjects.
-Only 20 textures are used in the [paper]().
+Only 20 textures are used in the [[Paper]](https://ieeexplore.ieee.org/abstract/document/10438389).

 Download the dataset to your computer and change the variable `dataset_dir` in `config/train_STSIM_global.cfg`